Panda Pump vs First Blood Comparison

 See a side-by-side comparison of ingredients, stats, and community sentiment.

-Panda Pump is a stimulant-free pump formula with higher community popularity, while First Blood is an advanced pre-workout delivering a massive 463mg of caffeine for extreme energy and focus.
+Panda Pump is a stimulant-free formula focused on muscle pumps with high community popularity (10 mentions), while First Blood is an advanced, high-intensity pre-workout containing 463mg of caffeine.

 Go with Panda Pump if...